lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     It is clear from the way the system has been created that the atoms are not at equilibrium distances from each other.
-Indeed, some of the ions added using the *create_atoms* commands are too close to the water molecules.
+Indeed, some ions added using the *create_atoms* commands are too close to the water molecules.
     If we were to start a *normal* (i.e. with a timestep of about 1 fs) molecular dynamics simulation now, the atoms